 - Those college students are always getting drunk on the weekends.

 - Bob likes to get drunk before going to the nightclub.

 So saying someone “is/was” drunk describes their status of being intoxicated, and saying someone is getting drunk describes the process of drinking a lot of alcohol in order to reach the point of intoxication.

 Another common expression is to talk about drunk driving – driving a vehicle with too much alcohol in your body, so it harms your ability and judgment.
 Someone who does this is called a drunk driver.
 Drunk driving is a crime and it’s extremely dangerous.

 OK?
 So now you know how to use drunk vs. drank:

 Use drank when talking about drinking anything in the past.
 Try to put it into practice – what was the last thing you drank?
 I drank some orange juice this morning.

 And the word drunk CAN be used as the past participle of drink, but its more common use is to describe someone who is intoxicated with too much alcohol.
 What do you think – do you enjoy getting drunk, or do you dislike it?
 Try to write a sentence or two putting this word into practice as well.

-If you want to learn more about confusing English words – how to understand them clearly and use them correctly – check out my e-book called 600+ Confusing English Words Explained.
+If you want to learn more about confusing English words like drank or drunk – how to understand them clearly and use them correctly – check out my e-book called 600+ Confusing English Words Explained.